Mathematics: Mathematical Modeling

 The world around us is filled with important, unanswered questions—mathematical modeling can take us a long way in developing a solution or understanding.

 Mathematical models are used in the natural and social sciences—and beyond—to help explain and make predictions about the behavior of the world around us.
-Being able to define a problem and then formulate, analyze and interpret information using mathematical models will benefit students in whichever path they choose to pursue after graduation.
+Being able to define a problem and then formulate, analyze and interpret information using mathematical models will benefit you in whichever path you choose to pursue after graduation.
 Emmanuel's major in mathematics with a concentration in mathematical modeling is also an excellent complement to many courses of study, as the subject is integral to analyzing real-world scenarios in industries from public health and city planning to economics and criminology.

 View the 2022-2023 Academic Catalog to find course titles, numbers and descriptions.